Date: Saturday, 17 June 2023; 29th Anniversary.

 On 30 January 1995, the United Nations General Assembly officially declared 17 June of each year as World Day to Combat Desertification and Drought, by its resolution A/RES/49/115.
 The date was chosen because it is the day when the United Nations Convention to Combat Desertification was signed in 1994.

-How to celebrate the Day
+How To Observe the Day

-Learn, share, and actions!
+Learn, share, and action!

-On the Day every year, many organizations and communities hosted a range of educational and promotional activities, including seminars, lectures, conferences, forums, and social media campaigns, to raise and spread awareness of the issues relating to desertification and drought.
+On the Day every year, many organizations and communities host a range of educational and promotional activities, including seminars, lectures, conferences, forums, and social media campaigns, to raise and spread awareness of the issues relating to desertification and drought.

 Each year’s global celebration of the World Day to Combat Desertification & Drought has a unique, novel emphasis.
-The theme is proposed by the United Nations, aiming to raise awareness of most relevant issues and promote innovative actions at all levels.
+The theme is proposed by the United Nations, aiming to raise awareness of the most relevant issues and promote innovative actions at all levels.

 2023 theme: “Her Land.
 Her Rights.”